kubeflow/website/content/en/docs/components/pipelines/author-a-pipeline/components.md

     my_model.save(model.path)
 ```

 Notice the `base_image` argument to the `@kfp.dsl.component` decorator.
 Despite not having the word "container" in its name, lightweight components are still executed as a container at runtime.
 The `@kfp.dsl.component` decorator mereley provides a convient Pythonic interface to defining this container image, command, and arguments. [`python:3.7`](https://hub.docker.com/_/python) is the default image, but can be changed to any image accessible to the executing backend, as long as the image has a Python interpreter available as `python3`.
+Packages in `packages_to_install` will be pip installed at container runtime.

 **When to use?** Lightweight components should be used any time your component implementation can be written as a standalone Python function and does not require an abundance of source code.